10 Top Features That the Ideal Remote Work Tool Should Have

 Whiteboarding is a much needed feature for remote teams that require visual online collaboration.
 Whether you have a UX design team or an agile scrum-based IT team, online whiteboards can help your team members brainstorm ideas, share different perspectives, and collaborate in real-time.
 Ideally, the whiteboard tool should allow you to draw free-hand and give you the option of adding different lines, shapes, sticky notes, and comments.

-Information security may sound boring, but it is a necessary topic to tackle for remote teams that store almost all of their business data on the cloud.
+As remote work comes with security issues, it’s necessary to tackle remote teams that store almost all of their business data on the cloud.
 While it is important to give remote employees access to work-related data that they can access from any location or device, you also want to make sure that your company data is always secure.

 The remote work tool you choose should have the following features: